-Columbia Psychiatry produces three podcasts covering various aspects of mental health: Shrink Speak, featuring interviews and commentary by Dr. Jeffrey Lieberman, Chair of Psychiatry at Columbia University College of Physicians and Surgeons; Ask the Expert, where Columbia University psychiatrists answer the most common real-life questions patients ask; and The Breakthrough Sessions, hosted by Drs.
+Columbia Psychiatry produces two podcasts covering various aspects of mental health: Ask the Expert/You Ask, We Answer where Columbia University psychiatrists answer the most common real-life questions patients ask, and The Breakthrough Sessions, hosted by Drs.
 Angela A. Coombs and Jennifer Sotsky, two early-career psychiatrists grappling with the most pressing issues of mental health today both inside and outside of the office.

 You Ask?
 We answer.
 Columbia Psychiatry's world-renowned mental health leaders answer the most common real-life questions patients ask on this podcast co-hosted by our partners at PsychHub.
 You’ll hear from our experts in clinical practice, education, and research.
 Here we highlight a few podcasts featuring spirituality, depression, coping with things you can't control, and parenting.
 Click here for our full list of Ask the Expert podcasts.